 - How to make the most of your journey

 This Tarot spread can be used at the start of your weight loss journey but equally if you wish to start intermittent fasting for health reasons.
 I’m doing a sample reading below for rebooting my own IF journey with OMAD since I was feeling at my best with one meal a day.
-You can read more about different ways of doing intermittent fasting or TRE (time-restricted eating HERE).

 You will notice that there is no fixed outcome position for this spread.
 It would be entirely counter-productive to have one (just as it would for reading on the outcome of an exam etc), since you are completely in charge and responsible for the actual outcome.